TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Extension Configuration template.

-Configuration code in TypoScript syntax setting up a series of values which can be configured for the extension in the Install Tool.
+Configuration code in `TypoScript`:pn: syntax setting up a series of values which can be configured for the extension in the Install Tool.
 :ref:`Read more about the file format here <extension-options>`.